chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 This is where the reduce operation shines!

-So let's jump right into the code and learn how we can leverage R and the tidyverse to join an arbitrary number of datasets on shared columns with elegant, readable code
+So let's explore how we can leverage R and the tidyverse to join an arbitrary number of datasets on shared columns with elegant, readable code

+## Table of Contents

+## What is the tidyverse?

+## Joining two datasets with dplyr

+## Understanding the reduce operation

+## Leveraging the reduce operation to join multiple datasets

+## Conclusion

+## Additional resources